 Same goes for lips.
 I suffer from a seriously dehydrated pout on the plane, so I always make sure I have these in my carry-on.

-Super cosy, these socks have a gel lining containing jojoba oil, olive oil, ceramides and vitamin E to soften the skin on your feet in just 20 minutes.
+Super cozy, these socks have a gel lining containing jojoba oil, olive oil, ceramides, and vitamin E to soften the skin on your feet in just 20 minutes.
 They are seriously comfy—just slip them on during the flight.

 Bolster the skin around the eyes with this cooling gel that soothes and de-puffs.